relativitydev/relativity-trace-documentation/docs/demo_guide.md

     -   **Terms**: Allows you to link Trace Terms to refine your document filter criteria with an e-discovery grade searching engine (dtSearch)

-    -   **Customize Batch Set:** Opens the Batch Set that that was automatically created and allows you to customize the batch set (only available if Default Batch action was set as an Associated Action at rule creation)

     -   The rule is currently **Disabled**

 ![C:\\Users\\nsolilov\\AppData\\Local\\Temp\\SNAGHTML48bfbfcf.PNG](media/0c099bc9669ce508b9a1110a66cd15ca.png)